Am I required to live on campus?

 Am I able to rent a loft for my room?

 Yes!
 Concordia partners with College Loft Services to provide rentable loft equipment for the year.
 Learn more about lofts.
 The deadline to order a loft is 6 p.m.
 Sunday, Aug.
 16.

 Are the residence halls open during academic breaks?

 All halls remain open during breaks in the academic year.
-Students living in the traditional residence halls who wish to stay during Winter Break must apply and are charged a $14/night Winter Accommodations fee.
-Please note that dining options and student programming are often limited over breaks.
+Students living in the traditional residence halls who wish to stay during winter break must apply and are charged a $14/night Winter Accommodations fee.
+Please note that dining options and student programming are often limited during breaks.

 Yes, but you may not need them.
 Excellent transportation services are available in Fargo-Moorhead and Concordia is located within walking distance of shopping centers, downtown Moorhead and multiple churches.
 Daily bus service operates throughout the Fargo-Moorhead area and bus fare is free with a student ID.
 If you choose to bring a car or motorcycle to campus you will need to get a parking permit from Parking Services.
 If you bring a bike, be sure to bring a lock and consider taking it home in the colder months instead of trying to find storage on campus.

 We have several computer labs around campus, including labs in most of the residence halls, but you may want to bring your own.
 When it comes time for tests and papers, the labs can fill up quickly.
 All residence halls are wired for high-speed Internet, connections that work with both Macs and PCs.

 One of the best ways to get involved is just by living on campus.
 Your resident assistant will coordinate numerous activities for your floor and entire hall, in addition to being a great resource for other organizations and activities on campus.
 You'll meet many new people in your residence hall, classes and during Orientation events.